intuiface/intuiface-cdk/libs/tools/schematics/interface-asset-schematics/README.md

 Develop your interface asset using the skeleton or read the documentation for [Intuiface Core](https://github.com/intuiface/intuiface-cdk/blob/master/libs/core/README.md)

-Then run `npm run build` to build for production or `npm run build:debug` to debug your interface asset.
+Then run `npm run build` to build for production or `npm run build:debug` to debug your interface asset or you can use the [Command Line](./libs/cli/README).

 ## Help